Interacting Large Language Model Agents. Interpretable Models and Social Learning: LLM Agent as a Social Sensor

 Bayesian inference involves estimating an unknown state $\statevar \in \statespace$ where $\statespace$ is the state space using observations of the state.
 If we are performing Bayesian inference using text observations, LLM can be a powerful tool, as illustrated below in Example~\ref{ex:customer} and Example~\ref{ex:financial}.
 The LLM can be directly used to infer an underlying state.
 In fact, it is already used to do so, as highlighted before in the motivation section.
-However, we now remark on the challenges with directly using an LLM using the formalism described above: \begin{enumerate} \item The LLMs in production today don't explicitly provide confidence in their estimates.
-Confidence is important, especially when deploying these LLMs in situations where the safety and reliability of the system are important, e.g., financial and healthcare applications. \item The confidence in the estimates is also useful when these LLMs are deployed in human-in-the-loop systems, where a human expert can be called for in case the confidence that the LLMs have in their estimates is not high enough.
-Relying solely on a single LLM is not reliable since the LLMs are fallible to adversarial prompting. \item For a task where the LLMs are being used to infer the state given a sequential stream of text observations, the LLMs alone do not explicitly make use of the temporal nature of the observations and can not characterize how many of such observations are enough to be sufficiently confident in the estimate of the underlying state. \end{enumerate}
+However, we now remark on the challenges with directly using an LLM using the formalism described above: \begin{enumerate} \item Current Large Language Models (LLMs) in production lack the ability to explicitly express confidence in their generated outputs.
+This limitation significantly hinders their deployment in critical domains like finance and healthcare, where system safety and reliability are paramount. \item Furthermore, the absence of explicit confidence scores presents a significant challenge for human-in-the-loop systems.
+These systems rely on the ability to seamlessly integrate human expertise when an LLM's confidence in its response falls below a certain threshold.
+Without this crucial feedback mechanism, it becomes difficult to effectively leverage human oversight.
+Finally, exclusive reliance on a single LLM for critical tasks is inherently risky.
+LLMs are vulnerable to adversarial prompting, where carefully crafted inputs can induce them to generate incorrect or misleading outputs.
+This vulnerability underscores the need for robust mechanisms to assess and mitigate the risks associated with LLM-based systems. \item For a task where the LLMs are being used to infer the state given a sequential stream of text observations, the LLMs alone do not explicitly make use of the temporal nature of the observations and can not characterize how many of such observations are enough to be sufficiently confident in the estimate of the underlying state. \end{enumerate}

 Therefore, we propose using the LLM as part of a mechanism (\bayesianagent) where, in addition to the LLM, there is a Bayesian engine that tackles the challenges enlisted above.
 This ensures that the \bayesianagent\ acts not just based on the Bayesian estimate of the underlying state, making the decisions of the \bayesianagent\ more interpretable.